Global strategic petroleum reserves: Kuwait

 Kuwait has a joint stockpile located in South Korea.
 The deal gives South Korea first rights to purchase the oil.
 As of 2006, the size of the stockpile is 2 Moilbbl.

 Israel

-As of 1975, Israel is believed to have a strategic oil reserve equal to 270 days of consumption.
+As of 1975, Israel was believed to have a strategic oil reserve equal to 270 days of consumption.

 Jordan

 Jordan has strategic oil reserves equal to 60 days of consumption or 6240000 oilbbl.

 North America

 United States

 Strategic Petroleum Reserves, United States, 2018.